 Model answer

-About two years ago when I was still studying at school we went on a field trip to a local natural reserve.
-It was situated pretty far from the city so we had to rent a bus to get there.
+About two years ago, when I was still studying at school, we went on a field trip to a local natural reserve.
+It was situated pretty far from the city, so the school had to rent a bus to get there.

-Even though attendance wasn’t mandatory almost all of my classmates turned up – they were so excited to see the famous cliffs and the abundant wildlife the reserve had to offer.
+Even though attendance wasn’t mandatory, almost all of my classmates showed up.
+I guess they were pretty excited to see the famous cliffs and the abundant wildlife the reserve had to offer.

-We spent almost the entire day hiking, climbing up the steep hills, taking pictures of various birds and rodents there.
+We spent almost the entire day hiking, climbing up the steep hills, and taking pictures of various birds and rodents there.
 It was a nice change from our regular classroom activities.
-The teacher imparted some wisdom on us about the local wildlife variety.
+The teacher imparted some wisdom to us about the local wildlife variety.

-What made the trip stick in my mind was the perfect combination of fresh air, gentle summer sun and the pleasant physical exertion.
-After coming back I felt fresh and well-rested despite having walked over 20 miles on that day.
+What made the trip stick in my mind was the perfect combination of fresh air, gentle summer sun, and feeling pleasantly tired at the end of that day.
+After coming back, I felt fresh and well-rested, despite having walked over 20 miles on that day.

 IELTS Speaking Part 3